Fico Score Basics

 Summary

 Your FICO score says a lot about you.
-It is used by creditors to establish your credit ranking and determine your interest rate on loans and financing.
-The higher your FICO score, the lower your interest rate will be.
-So stay on top of your monthly credit card, mortgage, and even cable bills, and pay everything on time.
-If not, your credit could plummet.
+Creditors use it as one piece in puzzle to get a picture of the risk they bear in lending you money.
+Mortgage loan officers use it as a yardstick to decide if you are worth their time in writing a mortgage application, and auto finance companies use it to set your interest rate on car loans.
+Generally, the higher your FICO score, the lower your interest rate will be.
+Stay on top of your monthly credit card, mortgage, and even cable bills, and pay everything on time.
+If not, your FICO score could plummet.